SouthGreenPlatform/VcfHunter/tutorial.md

 <img src="http://banana-genome-http.cirad.fr/image/CentroidGrouping_axis1_vs_axis2.png"  width="700">

-This Figure represent the 4000 centroids grouping obtained from the 1000 independant k-mean.
+This Figure represent the centroids location.
 Colors may not be the same when you run the analysis because the color attribution is random.
-Anyway, we can observe that g2 group, is at the center of the cloud of points and coresponded to the groups of unasigned alleles (non discriminant allles).
-One can also observe that the blue centroids are more dispersed than the red and black one.
-This may be due to the fact that hybrids accessions seems to have a strong contribution of the ancestral group corresponding to the blue groups which perturbate the analysis!
-This also explained why the blue group (g3) as more specific alleles grouped!

-Visualization of the allele grouping can be done as followed
+Visualization of the allele grouping can be done as followed:
 ~~~
 python3 ../bin/vcf2struct.1.0.py --type VISUALIZE_VAR_2D --VarCoord AllClust/ClustAnalysis_variables_coordinates.tab --dAxes 1:2 --mat AllClust/ClustAnalysis_kMean_allele.tab --group AllClust/ClustAnalysis_group_color.tab --prefix AllClust/AlleleGrouping
 ~~~